mikietechie/gocurrenciesapi/README.md

 Golang provides a decent internal HTTP library that can be used for web server development, but I chose to use Gin (Go-Gin).
 Gin is a blazing fast Golang backend web framework.
 Me coming from Python and JavaScript it feels like Express JS or Fast API.
 It has all the features of a modern simplistic, unopinionated web framework.
 It supports data binding, easy serialization, crash handling, middlewares e.t.c .
 With Gin, the choices of authentication, database, templating and caching are left to the developer.
 I chose Gin because it feels like Express JS or Flask, (honestly I should have chosen Fiber)

 Database: Postgres
 Postgres is an open source Relational Database Management System.
 Postgres is quite popular in the Python community where I come from.
-It has advanced features like text search, json support and multi schema support.
-SQL Relational databases are greate because querying data using SQL is simple and clean as compared to their NoSQL counterparts.
+It has advanced features like text search, JSON support and multi schema support.
+SQL Relational databases are great because querying data using SQL is simple and clean as compared to their NoSQL counterparts.
 I chose Postgres because I am used to working with Postgres and it looks like the industry standard as well.
 Gone are the days of MySQL and MS Server.

 Please note that two functions a job and a report use Raw SQL.
 Yes I am a SQL Wizard.